oatlog/oatlog/doc/report/main.typ

 specify a syntactic rewrite performing the optimization.
 In this latter case we have a purely syntactic rewrite rule, such as `Add(Const(a), Const(b)) => Const(a+b)` or `Add(Mul(a,b), Mul(a,c)) => Mul(a, Add(b,c))`, which not only are easy to state but also easier to reason about than ad-hoc passes, expressed in possibly very many lines of code.
+Many but not all optimizations can be implemented as single syntactic rewrites.
+More complicated optimizations may be implemented through multiple rewrites, especially with the aid of e-class analyses @egg @egglog.

 In summary, peephole optimization has fundamental advantages over an optimization pass architecture while still serving as an approach to modularize the compiler implementation.
 Peephole rewriting